 When you have kids in tow, finding things that will keep them occupied and you from losing your mind can be a bit stressful.
 Los Angeles is bursting with attractions, parks, playgrounds, art museums and other things to do with kids but you have to know where to look to find them.

 The beautiful, sunny weather that LA is best known for makes it easy to get outdoors and let your kids burn off some energy while playing.
 Playing on the beaches of southern California's oceans is only one activity.
 With so many fun things to do in Los Angeles with kids, there is no way they can be bored.

-Drop your bags at one of our luggage storage spots in LA and out these things to do in Los Angeles with kids.
+Drop your bags at one of our Los Angeles luggage storage locations and check out these things to do in Los Angeles with kids.
 Many attractions offer great children’s programs that will teach them about history, science, or even math in a fun and exciting way.
 Your young ones will think they are just having a good time when really, they are learning new things.
 Remember, a hungry kid is a distracted kid.
 To keep your family fed and having fun, check out our guide to the best street food in LA!

 Address: 4730 Crystal Springs Dr., Los Angeles

 There is something for everyone here at Griffith Park near downtown Los Angeles.
 Take a hike towards the iconic Hollywood sign and take some silly family photos.
 Visit the Los Angeles Zoo and check out all the different animals, animal encounters and shows.
 Smaller kids will love going on a pony ride.

 The botanical gardens are a good place to unwind and see the native flora of California and then head over and take a ride on the merry-go-round in Griffith Park.
 The Griffith Observatory is another favorite with many kids where they can check out the stars and learn about the other planets.